lauraivillegasr/MN-B-SM-2023/PhylogenomicsTutorial.md

 *OrthoDB*: https://www.orthodb.org
 *BUSCO*: https://academic.oup.com/bioinformatics/article/31/19/3210/211866

-A. Before we start: we need to prepare/order the data in a logical way for our analysis.
+**A.** Before we start: we need to prepare/order the data in a logical way for our analysis.
 Do you have an idea how?
 Take a look at the current folder structure and names of the files.

-B. Choose a strategy for sorting them (e.g. create new folders for each taxa where we place only the orthologues of interest we will work with, rename files in the individual folders per taxa, once each file can be traced back to their taxa of origin, re group the orhtologues in folder according to the genes and not the taxa).
+**B.** Choose a strategy for sorting them (e.g. create new folders for each taxa where we place only the orthologues of interest we will work with, rename files in the individual folders per taxa, once each file can be traced back to their taxa of origin, re group the orhtologues in folder according to the genes and not the taxa).

+ - Copy the files needed to the new folders `for file in $(cat ~/Desktop/files.txt); do cp "$file" ~/newfolder; done`

-C. Renaming files to match their taxa:
+**C.** Renaming files to match their taxa:

 `for f in *.faa*; do mv -i -- "$f" "${f//.faa/celegans.faa}"; done`

-D. Check the header of the file.
+**D.** Check the header of the file.
 Rename the header of the contig/gene so it matches the taxa and orthoglogue (think first about how you would do this on your own!):

 `for FILE in *.faa;do awk '/^>/ {gsub(/.faa?$/,"",FILENAME);printf(">%s\n",FILENAME);next;} {print}' $FILE >>changed_${FILE}; done`